iamwillrost/Team-Profile-Generator/README.md

 ## Description

-A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+A Node.js command-line application that incorporates information provided about a team to generate an HTML webpage.
+The webpage generated displays summaries about each team member.

 ## Table of Contents